rec/gitz/doc/README.rst

   Perform a command on each of multiple branches or directories

 `git-amp <git-amp.rst>`_
-  AMend just the last commit message and force-Push, somewhat safely
+  AMend the last commit message and force-Push, somewhat safely

 `git-copy <git-copy.rst>`_
   Copy a git branch locally and on all remotes